Note:

 We may process payments under licence, but these may incur delays or subsequently be rejected.
 We may refuse to process certain payments, even where permissions or licences exist within applicable law or regulation or where these payments fall outside of our risk appetite or the risk appetite of our clearing partner.
 We accept no liability for losses incurred on such occasions.

 We are committed to protecting our customers from fraud.
 We want to ensure our customers can transact safely and without fear.
-We have a significant management focus on fraud prevention and victim support and are continually investing in ways to improve both.
+We have a significant management focus on fraud prevention.
+Victims are given support through the duration of the fraud claim process, and this considers any vulnerability needs.
 We have invested in technology, with a range of systems to support the screening and monitoring of our customers and their behaviour to prevent and detect fraud.

 Bribery, corruption and facilitation of tax evasion

 We recognise the societal and reputational damage caused by bribery and corruption, and the consequences to individuals and organisations that fail to prevent bribery.
-The UK Bribery Act 2010 governs both domestic and international conduct and is applicable to Nationwide.
-Tax evasion is damaging to the government, businesses and societies where it occurs, and is a predicate offence to money laundering.
-The Criminal Finances Act 2017 criminalises the corporate facilitation of domestic and foreign tax evasion and is applicable to Nationwide.
+Tax evasion is damaging to the government, businesses and societies where it occurs.

-We have zero tolerance for breaches of law and regulation relating to bribery, corruption or facilitation of tax evasion, or for giving or receiving improper financial or other benefits.
-We are committed to acting professionally, fairly and with integrity in all our business dealings and relationships, and to promoting an anti-corruption and anti-tax evasion culture.
+We have no tolerance for bribery and corruption by our customers, and associated persons (inc. employees and third parties), and no tolerance for our associated persons (inc. employees and third parties) facilitating or appearing to facilitate tax evasion.
+We are committed to acting professionally, fairly and with integrity in all our business dealings and relationships.
 A whistleblowing process (also known as “Speak Up”) is available to employees and associated persons, to report known or suspected misconduct, and to be able to do so anonymously.
 Potential acts of bribery, corruption or the facilitation of tax evasion are subject to investigation and we’ll co-operate fully with regulators and law enforcement.

-We have an anti-corruption policy and framework which prohibits actions that can amount to bribery and corruption.
-This includes soliciting, accepting or receiving any benefit as an incentive, favour or inducement for inappropriately performing a function or activity.
-We also prohibit offering, promising or giving any benefit (such as money, gifts and hospitality) or an advantage to another entity as an incentive, favour or inducement for improper performance of a function or activity.
+We have a framework which prohibits actions that can amount to bribery and corruption.
+This includes requesting, accepting or receiving any benefit as an incentive, favour or inducement for inappropriately performing a function or activity.
+We also prohibit offering, promising or giving any benefit (such as money, gifts and hospitality) or an advantage to another person or entity as an incentive, favour or inducement for improper performance of a function or activity.
 Or, in the case of a public official, to use their public office-related influence to obtain or retain a business advantage.

-Supply chain relationships are managed to ensure that they have the equivalent of, or adhere to, our anti-bribery and corruption standards.
+Supply chain relationships are managed to ensure that they have the equivalent of, or adhere to, our anti-bribery and corruption and anti-tax evasion standards.
+We subject third party relationships to risk-based controls, including risk assessment, due diligence, screening, contract clauses, ongoing monitoring and periodic or event-based reviews.
 This includes the use of contractual clauses to compel compliance.
 We prohibit our employees and our associated persons (where they act for or on behalf of Nationwide) from facilitating tax evasion.
-We subject third party relationships to anti-tax evasion controls, including risk assessment, due diligence, screening, contract clauses, ongoing monitoring and periodic or event-based reviews.
-We also assess the risk of tax evasion in any joint venture, mergers and acquisitions.
+We also assess the risks of bribery, corruption and tax evasion in any joint venture, mergers and/or acquisitions.

 Loading...